Casal2/CASAL2/Documentation/ReadTheDocs/source/writing_your_first_model.md

 The `relative_m_by_age` parameter also takes a label of a selectivity.
 In this instance we've given it the label `One` for an as-yet defined selectivity.

 ## Ageing Process
-Our ageing process is a very simply process to age the population by one year every time it is called.
+Our ageing process is a very simply process to age the population.

+_Note: This process will age the selected population by one each time it is called.
+Because the annual cycle in Casal2 is user defined, it is possible to age a population multiple times in a given defined year._

 Add the following definition to your configuration file:
 ```none